ivandokov/phockup/readme.md

 ## Changelog
 ##### `v1.2.0`
+* Changed synopsis of the script. `-i|--inputdir` and `-o|--outputdir` are not required anymore.
+Use first argument for input directory and second for output directory.
-* Do not process duplicated files located in different directories
+* Do not process duplicated files located in different directories.
 * Prefix duplicated target file names of different files.
 Sha256 checksum is used for comparison of the source and target files.
 * Ignore `.DS_Store` and `Thumbs.db` files
 * Handle case when `exiftool` returns exit code > 0.
 * Use `os.walk` instead of `iglob` to support Python < 3.5
-* Handle some different date formats from exif data
+* Handle some different date formats from exif data.
 ##### `v1.1.0`
 * Collect all files instead only specified file types.
-This also enables video sorting
+This also enables video sorting.
 ##### `v1.0.0`
-Initial version
+Initial version.